marcelgln/meta-mgi/README.md

     * Dual partition for u-boot environment

 ## Partition layout
 Currently the rootfs partitions are not really large.
-For dedicated applications often a roots < 350MiB is more than sufficient.
+For dedicated applications often a rootfs < 350MiB is more than sufficient.
 Size is however easy adaptable in the sdcard class.
 In a later stage, u-boot will be configured to store its environment as RAW on the SD-card.
 In practice it is not required to use a partition for this.
 Free space with a sector offset is enough for u-boot.
 It is however convenient to be able to access it as an mtdblockpx device for accessing the environment from within Linux.
 The partitions for u-boot main/redundant are chosen to reside not in the same erase block of the card.
 This minimizes the risk that both get corrupted or erased.